Teno Roncalio: Politics

 In 1950, he began working as editor of the Wyoming Labor Journal.
 He served as the prosecuting attorney for Laramie County from 1950 to 1956.
 In 1957, he was elected as chairman of the Wyoming Democratic Party.
-Later that year Governor Milward Simpson proposed a civil rights bill that Roncalio had drafted after seeing a black couple being removed from a restaurant.
+Later that year, Governor Milward Simpson proposed a civil rights bill that Roncalio had drafted after seeing a black couple being removed from a restaurant.
 He also served as a delegate to the 1956, 1960, 1964, and 1968 Democratic National Conventions.
-In 1958, it was speculated that he might be a possible Attorney General appointee, but on December 3, 1958, he stated that he did not want to be appointed to the office.
+In 1958, it was speculated that he could be appointed as Wyoming's next attorney general, but on December 3, 1958, he stated that he did not want to be appointed to the office.

 As Chairman of the Wyoming delegation to the 1960 Convention, he cast the fifteen votes which gave John F. Kennedy the minimum amount needed to win the Democratic presidential nomination.
-Following Senator-elect Edwin Keith Thomson's death Kennedy asked Governor John J. Hickey to appoint Roncalio to fill the Senate vacancy, but he chose to instead appoint himself.
+Following Senator-elect Edwin Keith Thomson's death, Kennedy asked Governor John J. Hickey to appoint Roncalio to fill the Senate vacancy, but Hickey chose to instead appoint himself.
 Kennedy later appointed him as chairman of the International Joint Commission on Water Rights between the United States and Canada in 1961 and served until 1964.